otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/README.md

 ### Learning Hours

 This course requires 150 hours of learning.
-This time includes 60 hours directed learning hours and 90 self-directed learning hours.
+This time includes 60 hours of directed learning hours and 90 of self-directed learning hours.

 ### Criteria for Passing